 The Data Lab @ Northeastern University is a team of faculty and students who explore a range of research problems in scalable data management and analysis.
 Our work ranges from fundamental questions on the complexity of data management problems to practical applications with domain scientists and covers areas such as large-scale and parallel data analysis algorithms, graph data management, and uncertain data.
 We participate in a number of interdisciplinary research projects and collaborate with other faculty at Northeastern and database groups across the world.
 And we are growing …

-We are actively looking for 3-4 new PhD students with strong background in algorithms, theory, or systems for Fall 2018.
-If you are interested, please consider applying to our PhD program in Computer Science.
+We are actively looking for several new PhD students with strong background in algorithms, theory, or systems for Fall 2018.
 For details, please see our page on research opportunities.

 Collaborations with Sciences and Industry